odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 - The ODPi Egeria team
 ```

+!!! note

+    The explanatory note printed to the screen after installing the chart is fixed
+    text, and does not take account of the additional configuration parameter
+    we passed to skip the automatic configuration - which in this case
+    has not been done.

 As before, we must check everything is running ok before we continue, so repeat getting
 the status of the pods until all the pods are ready:
 ```